Germanicus: Name

-Germanicus's praenomen (personal name) is unknown, but he was probably named Nero Claudius Drusus after his father (conventionally called "Drusus"), or possibly Tiberius Claudius Nero after his uncle.
+Germanicus's praenomen (personal name) at birth is unknown, but he was probably named Nero Claudius Drusus after his father (conventionally called "Drusus"), or possibly Tiberius Claudius Nero after his paternal uncle.
+Some historians such as Iosif Constantin Drăgan believe he may have been named Decimus Claudius Nero or Decimus Claudius Drusus at his Dies lustricus, since his father's praenomen at birth was "Decimus".
 He took the agnomen (nickname) "Germanicus", awarded posthumously to his father in honor of his victories in Germania, at which point he nominally became head of the family in 9 BC.
-By AD 4 he was adopted as Tiberius' son and heir.
-As a result, Germanicus was adopted out of the Gens Claudia and into that of the Gens Julia.
+By AD 4 his uncle Tiberius adopted Germanicus as his son and heir.
+As a result, Germanicus was adopted out of the gens Claudia and into that of the gens Julia.
 In accordance with Roman naming conventions, he adopted the name "Julius Caesar" while retaining his agnomen, becoming Germanicus Julius Caesar.
-Upon Germanicus' adoption into the Julii, his brother Claudius became the sole legal representative of his father, and his brother inherited the agnomen "Germanicus" as the new head of the family.
+Upon Germanicus' adoption into the Julii, his brother Claudius became the sole legal representative of his father, inheriting the agnomen "Germanicus" as the new head of the family.

-Germanicus's adoptive father Tiberius was the adoptive grandson of Julius Caesar.

 House and early life

-Germanicus was born in Rome on 24 May 15 BC to Nero Claudius Drusus and Antonia Minor and had two younger siblings: a sister, Livilla; and a brother, Claudius.
-His paternal grandmother was Livia, who had divorced his grandfather, Tiberius Claudius Nero, around 24 years before Germanicus' birth, and who was the widow of the late emperor Augustus.
+Germanicus was born in Rome on 24 May 15 BC to Nero Claudius Drusus and Antonia Minor and had two younger siblings: a sister, Livilla, and a brother, Claudius.
+His paternal grandmother was Livia, who had divorced his grandfather Tiberius Claudius Nero around 24 years before Germanicus' birth.
+Livia's second marriage was to the Roman emperor Augustus.
 His maternal grandparents were the triumvir Mark Antony and Augustus' sister Octavia Minor.
 Germanicus was a key figure in the Julio-Claudian dynasty of the early Roman Empire.
-As well as being the great-nephew of Augustus, he was the nephew of the second emperor, Tiberius.
-Following the death of Tiberius, his son Gaius would become the third emperor, who would be succeeded by Germanicus' brother Claudius, and his grandson would become the fifth emperor, Nero.
+Tiberius, Germanicus' uncle, became the second Roman emperor and would be succeeded by Germanicus' son Gaius.
+Germanicus was also the brother of the fourth emperor, Claudius, and the grandfather of the fifth emperor, Nero.

 When Augustus' chosen successor, Gaius Caesar, died in AD 4, he briefly considered Germanicus as his heir.
-Livia persuaded him to choose Tiberius, his stepson from Livia's first marriage to Tiberius Claudius Nero, instead.
+His wife Livia persuaded him to choose his stepson Tiberius instead.
 As part of the succession arrangements, Augustus adopted Tiberius on 26 June AD 4, but first required him to adopt Germanicus, thus placing him next in the line of succession after Tiberius.
 Germanicus married Augustus' granddaughter, Agrippina the Elder, probably the next year, to further strengthen his ties to the imperial family.
 The couple had nine children: Nero Julius Caesar; Drusus Caesar; Tiberius Julius Caesar (not to be confused with emperor Tiberius); a child of unknown name (normally referred to as Ignotus); Gaius the Elder; Gaius the Younger (the future emperor "Caligula"); Agrippina the Younger (the future empress); Julia Drusilla; and Julia Livilla.
 Only six of his children came of age; Tiberius and the Ignotus died as infants, and Gaius the Elder in his early childhood.